rishicool/vasuzex-v2/.ai-memory/neastore-feature-mapping.md

 ---

-## 🚀 IMPLEMENTATION STRATEGY FOR NEASTORE
+## 🚀 IMPLEMENTATION STRATEGY FOR neasto

 ### Phase 1: Media Server (PRIORITY)
 Since MediaManager in vasuzex-v2 already has ALL features: